UPS store owner stops $25,000 scam, warns against common scams

 Many scams depend on victims sending payments through a money app or a wiring service.

-The owner of a Gilbert UPS store says he sees customers being scammed and talked into sending expensive items or wads of cash to unknown people.
-And he doesn't like it.
+The owner of a Phoenix-area UPS Store says he sees customers being scammed and talked into sending expensive items or wads of cash to unknown people — and he doesn't like it.

 "I hate to see anybody taken advantage of," said Michael Miller.